LavaMoat/LavaMoat/packages/webpack/README.md

   },
 ```

 Ignore loader will only work when used in webpack config.
-Specifying it inline `require('path/to/ignoreLoader.js!./module.js')` will not result in module.js being ignored.
-(This is a security feature to prevent your dependencies from declaring they want to be ignored.)
+Specifying it inline `require('path/to/excludeLoader.js!./module.js')` will not result in module.js being excluded.
+(This is a security feature to prevent your dependencies from declaring they want to be excluded.)

 ### Gotchas